The Role of Clinical Care in Community Health Infrastructure

 Pinpoint Shadow How Does Clinical Care Measure Up in the Tucson, Arizona MSA

 Clinical care depends on having enough providers to meet community needs.
-Here, we focus on three key measures: primary care physicians, mental health providers, and dentists.
-The availability of healthcare providers is fundamental to clinical care capacity and directly impacts how well a community’s health needs are addressed.
-According to County Health Rankings & Roadmaps, adequate numbers of primary care physicians are essential for preventive care and referrals to specialists; an insufficient provider supply is linked to higher rates of hospitalization and poorer health outcomes.
+This analysis focuses on three key measures: primary care physicians, mental health providers, and dentists.
+Provider availability is fundamental to clinical care capacity and directly influences how well a community’s health needs are met.
+According to County Health Rankings & Roadmaps, adequate numbers of primary care physicians are essential for preventative care and referrals, while insufficient supply is linked to higher rates of hospitalization and poorer health outcomes.
 In 2021, the U.S. had a Primary Care Physician (PCP) rate of 97.1 per 100,000 population, meaning there were about 97 primary care doctors available for every 100,000 residents nationwide.
-Among MAP’s peer western MSAs, Denver had the highest Primary Care Physician (PCP) rate in 2021, with 92.2 physicians per 100,000 population, followed closely by Albuquerque at 91.5.
-Tucson ranked third, with a PCP rate of 87.1, all below the nation.
-While these rates indicate relatively strong access to primary care within the region, they also highlight a gap compared to the overall U.S. rate (see Figure 1).
+Among MAP’s peer western MSAs, Denver had the highest rate at 92.2 per 100,000, followed by Albuquerque at 91.5.
+Tucson ranked third at 87.1, well below the nation, but relatively strong within the region (see Figure 1).

 Figure 1: Primary Care Physician (PCP) Rate by MSAs (2021)